biuh-dt/labs/README.md

 [View the Calendar](https://teamup.com/ksy1ct75cfd56vxycg)

-This calendar is for all lab reservations.
+This calendar is for the reservations of all labs.

 If you want to make an appointment, please contact the lab manager.